ironsheep/P2-vscode-langserv-extension/Migrate-v230.md

 I'll have Chip distribute this version with all pnut distributions for here on out (replacing the old one.)

 **NOTE**: The `pnut_v43` value in this new file MUST match your exact PNut version!
 If is does not then this script will NOT work!
 Please edit this file if it doesn't match.

+## 6. Test your new environment with a quick build-and run

+Let's test your new setup.
+You will need to have flexspin or pnut_ts installed and have selected one of these compilers and you will need a P2 with PropPlug connected to your machine and powered on.

+- Download a short test project [TermDemo.zip](DOCs/DEV/TermDemo.zip) and unpack it.
+- Open the folder you unpacked it into with VSCode.
+- Open the file `demo_wait4term.spin2`
+- Ensure you have download to RAM selected in the status bar
+- Ensure that your PropPlug shows in the status bar
+- Go to spin2 extension settings `Spin/Spin2 ToolChain Configuration` and verify that **Enter Terminal After** is set to either `Always` or `Only when debug() is enabled`.
+- Compile the file (^+SHIFT+C in MacOS)
+- Download the file to your P2 (^+SHIFT+D in MacOS)
+- You should now be prompted, in the new terminal window, with `( Entering terminal mode.
+Press Ctrl-] or Ctrl-Z to exit. ))`
+- Now press RETURN/ENTER and the P2 should respond with `Hi from P2 after Wait-for-term!`

+If this all works your set up and ready to go!

 ## One last thing